AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Florida is a no-fault state, meaning each person is responsible for their own medical costs under PIP, while the at-fault party pays for the other party’s property damage.

-Many have warned that repealing Florida’s no-fault law would make car insurance even more expensive.
-In fact, the Florida Office of Insurance Regulation estimates that costs would increase by 48 percent,6 causing higher numbers of uninsured motorists.
+Many people had warned that repealing Florida’s no-fault law would make car insurance even more expensive.
+In fact, the Florida Office of Insurance Regulation estimated that costs would have increased by 48 percent,6 causing higher numbers of uninsured motorists.

-Florida is already sixth in the nation for the percentage of people driving without insurance, which is an estimated 1 in 5 drivers as of 2019.7 We will continue to monitor this legislation and see how it affects both auto insurance costs and the percentage of people driving without insurance.
+Florida is already sixth in the nation for the percentage of people driving without insurance, which is an estimated 1 in 5 drivers as of 2019.7 Fortunately for Florida drivers, the no-fault law remains.

 FR-44 Insurance